Nemocas/AbstractAlgebra.jl/docs/src/constructors.md

 ## How we construct objects in AbstractAlgebra.jl

-As we explain in Appendix A, Julia types don't contain enough information to properly model groups, rings, fields, etc. Instead of using types to construct objects, we use special objects that we refer to as parent objects.
+As we explain in [Elements and parents](#elements-and-parents), Julia types don't contain enough information to properly model groups, rings, fields, etc.
+Instead of using types to construct objects, we use special objects that we refer to as parent objects.
 They behave a lot like Julia types.

 Consider the following simple example, to create a multiprecision integer: